sussexstudent/voting-ux-prototype/README.md

-# Voting UX
+# Voting UX prototypes

-This is our quick playground to experiement with an 'idea' voting user experience and design.
+This is our quick playground to experiement with an 'ideal' voting user experience and design.